pkittenis/cronify/README.rst

 *******************

 - Currently queued actions will be _lost_ upon a service restart.

-- Reloading of the cronify configuration file is not yet possible without a restart.

 - When using recurse, inotify is limited to watching N number of subdirectories in the tree, where N is value of /proc/sys/fs/inotify/max_user_watches.
 See http://linux.die.net/man/7/inotify